WR

 Jacques Barzun

 Jacques Barzun was born in 1907 and grew up in Paris and Grenoble, where his great-grandfather, a university professor, had settled to teach during the mid-19th century.
 In Paris, his parents' house was one of the centers of the new movements in the arts at the turn of the century, and so, the boy's earliest adult friends included Apollinaire, the poet, who taught him how to read time on his watch, and Marie Laurencein, who made his portrait.
 Other constant visitors were the Cubist painters Gleizes and Duchamp, the musician Varése, and such foreigners as Richard Aldington and Stefan Zweig.
 His early education was taken at the Lycée Janson de Sailly, after which he experienced life behind the lines in the First World War.
 His father came to the United States on a diplomatic mission during the war and decided Jacques should attend college there.
 He entered Columbia University in 1920.
 His upbringing in the arts led him to the study of cultural history, then a new branch of history.
 Soon after graduation, he was appointed lecturer, and in due course became professor in 1937.
 In 1955 he was named Dean of the Graduate Faculties and three years later, Dean of Faculties and Provost.
 Concurrently, he occupied the chair of Seth Low Professor of History and Extraordinary Fellow of Churchill College at the University of Cambridge.
 He resigned from administrative work in 1967 and was named University Professor.
 He retired early, in 1975, to devote all his time to writing and lecturing, but soon accepted a consulting editorship at Scribner's.
 He served there for the next 18 years and, during the same period, was a member of the editorial board for Encyclopaedia Britannica.
-Since 1993 he has concentrated his energies upon the writing of a work designed to set forth the results of all his study and reflection in the field of cultural history.

-His writings have taken him into many fields that, on the surface, appear unrelated.
-About half of his books, some dating back to the late 1930s, are still in print.
-Among his forty-two authored, edited, or translated titles are A STROLL WITH WILLIAM JAMES(1983); CLASSIC, ROMANTIC, AND MODERN (1961); THE MODERN RESEARCHER (with Henry F. Graff; 1957; 1962; 2nd ed.
-1970; 3rd ed.
-1977; 4th ed.
+Among his forty-two authored, edited, or translated titles are A STROLL WITH WILLIAM JAMES (1983); CLASSIC, ROMANTIC, AND MODERN (1961); THE MODERN RESEARCHER (with Henry F. Graff; 4th ed.
 1985; it has sold more than one million copies); BERLIOZ AND THE ROMANTIC CENTURY (1950; 3rd ed.
-1969); DARWIN, MARX, WAGNER (1941; 1958); SIMPLE AND DIRECT: A RHETORIC FOR WRITERS (1975; 1984; 1994); TEACHER IN AMERICA (1945; 1954; 1971); and A CATALOG OF CRIME (with Wendell H. Taylor; 1971).
+1969); DARWIN, MARX, WAGNER (1941; 1958, 1981); SIMPLE AND DIRECT (1975; 1984; 1994, 2001); TEACHER IN AMERICA (1945; 1954; 1981); and A CATALOG OF CRIME (with Wendell H. Taylor; 1971).

 FROM DAWN TO DECADENCE: 500 Years of Western Cultural Life, 1500 to the Present (HarperCollins, 2000)